quicwg/wg-materials/ietf102/minutes.md

 EKR: text needs to say that in a sequence the last packet you get is here. happy to provide text.

-Patrick M: if infininte is ok, may need non-normative text that says that but talks about timers
+Patrick M: if infinite is ok, may need non-normative text that says that but talks about timers

 ### Martin on Stateless Reset

-Problem: staetless reset is indsintugishable from a QUIC packet by design
+Problem: stateless reset is indistinguishable from a QUIC packet by design

 ... that no one can decrypt

 can result in a wild loop/resend

-simple soln: stateless reset is a small packet footprint... e.g., if too small to be a QUIC packet you'd drop it.
+simple solution: stateless reset is a small packet footprint... e.g., if too small to be a QUIC packet you'd drop it.

 only send it if it was smaller than the packet that was received.

-Slightly more complex soln: random drop sateless reset if it ins't smaller than the incoming packet
+Slightly more complex solution: random drop sateless reset if it ins't smaller than the incoming packet

 Gorry: can you be robust to this or not?